BartoszDorobek/kaggle-digit-recognizer/README.md

-# Handwriting recognition
+# Handwritten digit recognition
-This is a notebook with handwriting recognition of digits, where I've tested two models of neural networks: Deep Neutral Networks (DNN) and Convolutional Neutral Network (CNN).
+This is my implementation of the AI models in the popular problem of handwriting recognition of digits.
+I've compared two types of neural networks - Deep Neural Networks (DNN) and Convolutional Neural Networks (CNN).
 All images are downloaded from the public MNIST database.

-Below is the link to the Kaggle competition version:
+Check out my code below on kaggle.com!

 https://www.kaggle.com/bartoszdorobek/digit-recognition-with-cnn